Vettabase/ansible-role-linux-for-postgresql/README.md

 Then execute the following command on the terminal to run the playbook as shown below:

-// You can run the role in a playbook by specifying an ipaddress for performing backups via the `backup_ipaddress` variable `ansible-playbook linux-playbook.yaml --extra-vars "backup_ipaddress=<ip_address>"`
+ You can run the role in a playbook by specifying an ipaddress for performing backups via the `backup_ipaddress` variable:

+`ansible-playbook linux-playbook.yaml --extra-vars "backup_ipaddress=<ip_address>"`

-// Or without any ipaddress for performing backup as shown below:
+ Or without any ipaddress for performing backup as shown below:

 `ansible-playbook linux-playbook.yaml`

 ## Developed By: [Vettabase Ltd](vettabase.com)